joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/05/us/arbery-shooting-trial-witness-police.html?searchResultPosition=4

 **Aaron Rodgers Lashes Out About N.F.L.’s Vaccine Requirements**\
-`In an interview conducted by the quarterback as he isolated because of a positive coronavirus test, he said that he was a victim of a “woke mob” and that he had unsuccessfully petitioned the N.F.L. to accept his alternative to being vaccinated.`\
+`In an interview given by the quarterback as he isolated because of a positive coronavirus test, he said that he was a victim of a “woke mob” and that he had unsuccessfully petitioned the N.F.L. to accept his alternative to being vaccinated.`\
 https://nytimes.com/2021/11/05/sports/football/coronavirus-aaron-rodgers.html?searchResultPosition=5

 **Coronavirus Briefing: What Happened Today**\